 Night flying is usually the next thing on a pilot’s wish list after the basic private pilot licence (PPL).
-You’ll need to undergo a short theoretical training and a minimum of five hours of practical flight training.
+It’s a small and affordable step, and a very good way to complement your skills especially if it’s already a few years since you attended a flight school.
+You’ll need to undergo a short theoretical training of one day and a minimum of five hours of practical flight training.
 No flight skill test is needed; only the course is required.
-The NF(A) rating never expires.
+The NF(A) endorsement never expires.

-At Aeropole you can choose to do your training in a glass cockpit (Garmin G1000) aircraft, or on conventional instruments.
-We can also arrange for additional instrument flying training, in case you did not already have the required three hours from your PPL training.
+At Aeropole you can choose to do your training in a glass cockpit (Garmin G1000) aircraft or on conventional instruments.
+We can also arrange for additional instrument flying training, in case you did not already have the required three (3) hours from your PPL training.

 Due to the midnight sun in Finland, night training is provided from November to March, possibly extending to April.
 Contact us now to get started!